kljr/SpringboardVM/README.md

 without touching Springboard modules, themes or libraries;

-* scripts/update-cc.sh prompts you to download a version of Springboard, and then copies the Springboard folders of your existing site into it, moves the old site folder into backups directory, and moves the updated folder into its place.
+* scripts/update-cc.sh prompts you to download a version of Springboard, and then copies the Springboard folders of your existing site into it, moves the old site folder into the backups directory, and moves the updated folder into its place.

 * scripts/update-cc-inverse copies drupal core and contrib files out of a new Springboard download and places them into your existing